myles/2016-10-11-ansible/1-getting-started/presentation.md

 # Low learning curve.

 ^ Playbooks use an easy and descriptive language based on YAML and Jinja templates.
-This is why I think Ansible is far better than Puppet.
+This is why I think Ansible is far better than most provision systems.

 ---